Lego Star Wars: The Video Game: Development

 In 2003, Traveller's Tales started the work on the game with assistance from Lego Interactive, who would also publish the game.
 After The Lego Group left the gaming industry and closed down Lego Interactive in 2004, a small team of former Lego Interactive employees went on to found their own publishing company, Giant Interactive Entertainment, and would be able to publish all future Lego titles, including Lego Star Wars: The Video Game.

 The game was revealed at the 2004 San Diego Comic-Con on 24 July, with Traveller's Tales announced as developer, and Giant Interactive Entertainment and LucasArts co-publishing the game, and it would be released for the PlayStation 2, Xbox, Windows and Game Boy Advance.
 On 23 August, Eidos Interactive announced they would distribute the game worldwide except in Japan.

 Several levels were cut from the game during development.
 "Bounty Hunter Pursuit" was a level based around the Coruscant speeder chase scene with bounty hunter Zam Wessell seen at the beginning of Attack of the Clones.
 Cutting this level resulted in Attack of the Clones only having five levels compared to the six levels for the other two films, with the first level of Episode II picking up the story with Obi-Wan Kenobi's visit to Kamino.
 "Anakin's Flight" was a level based around Anakin Skywalker flying a Naboo N-1 starfighter during the space battle against the Trade Federation battleship seen in The Phantom Menace.
 "Boga Chase" was based around the scene in Revenge of the Sith where Obi-Wan Kenobi chases General Grievous while riding a Boga.
 "Asteroid Dogfight" was based around the Attack of the Clones scene where Obi-Wan Kenobi chases Jango Fett through the asteroid ring above Geonosis.
 "Bounty Hunter Pursuit" was later included as part of the Attack of the Clones levels in Lego Star Wars: The Complete Saga, with "Anakin's Flight" also being included as a bonus level.

 The game went gold on 23 March 2005 and would be released for the PlayStation 2, Game Boy Advance and Windows in North America on 29 March 2005.
 The Xbox version followed in April.
 In the same month, it was announced that Eidos' Japanese branch would publish and distribute the PlayStation 2 and Game Boy Advance versions of the game in Japan on 7 July 2005.
-In October 2005, Eidos and Giant/TT announced a GameCube version which was released the following week.
+In October 2005, Eidos and Giant/TT Games announced a GameCube version which was released the following week.